Privacy Policy

 We will take such steps (if any) as are reasonable in the circumstances to ensure that the personal information that we:

-• uses or discloses is, having regard to the purpose of the use or disclosure, accurate, up-to-date and complete.
+- use or disclose is, having regard to the purpose of the use or disclosure, accurate, up-to-date and complete.

 We will take steps as are reasonable in the circumstances to protect the personal information from misuse, interference, loss and from unauthorised access, modification or disclosure.
 This includes the following measures: